-- 11.1 The proposed development would result in the creation of one new residential dwellinghouse that has been designed to respect the detailing, scale, height and massing of the host building. - 11.2 The resulting dwelling would provide spacious accommodation that exceeds the council's standards both internally and externally without detrimentally impacting on the residential amenities of the host property or neighbouring dwellings. - 11.3 The scheme would also provide adequate car parking, bin and cycle storage. - 11.4 Given the above points it is stated that the benefits of the proposed development would significantly outweigh any perceived adverse impacts and, as a consequence the development has overcome the previous reasons for refusal set out under application ref 31005/APP/2020/3975. - 11.5 The NPPF states that decision-makers at every level should seek to approve applications for sustainable development where possible and that applications should be considered in the context of the presumption in favour of sustainable development.
+- 11.1 The proposed development would result in the creation of one new residential dwellinghouse that has been redesigned to overcome the reasons for refusal under application 31005/APP/2024/1086. - 11.2 As a consequence, the proposed dwelling by reason of the stepped design would retain a suitable gap which is characteristic of the area.
+The plot to built footprint ratio demonstrates that the scheme would not result in overdevelopment whilst the design would result in a respectful addition to the host terrace that would complement the character, appearance and visual amenities of the area and street scene. - 11.3 The resulting dwelling would provide spacious accommodation that exceeds the council's standards both internally and externally without detrimentally impacting on the residential amenities of the host property or neighbouring dwellings. - 11.4 The scheme would also provide adequate car parking, bin and cycle storage.

+11.5 Given the above points it is stated that the benefits of the proposed development would significantly outweigh any perceived adverse impacts and, as a consequence the development has overcome the previous reasons for refusal set out under application ref 31005/APP/2020/3975 and 31005/APP/2024/1086.

+11.6 The NPPF states that decision-makers at every level should seek to approve applications for sustainable development where possible and that applications should be considered in the context of the presumption in favour of sustainable development.
 The proposed erection of a two storey, two-bedroom dwellinghouse with associated parking and amenity space would conform with national, regional and local planning policy and, for the above reasons, it is politely requested that the application is approved.